 United Methodist Men - This group sponsors our church softball team and they host several events throughout the year.
 The annual pancake breakfast and the Santa Breakfast are the largest events that they do annually.

 Laudate Ringers - This is an adult handchime ensemble that is geared toward those with little or no experience ringing bells or chimes.
-Miki Chelton is the director for this group.
+Sherry Harris is the director for this group.
 The time of rehearsal is set in the morning so it is ideal for a retired adult, parent with preschool children and anyone else available at that time.
 They meet Friday mornings at 9:30 - 10:15 am in the Sanctuary.

 Chancel Choir - This is the adult choir that sings 3-4 times a month for Sunday Services.
 They sing music of various styles and time periods.
 This choir is open to those wishing to share the love of Jesus Christ with each other and the congregation each week.
 It is a group that enjoys and believes in what they sing and expresses that each week.
 Prior experience is not needed.
 This choir is directed by Miki Chelton.
-They meet Wednesday evenings from 7:00 - 8:30 pm in the Sanctuary.
+They meet Wednesday evenings from 7:00 - 8:30 pm online.

 Fish Food (Praise Band) - This group provides lively music during "Worship before Worship" time, which occurs almost every Sunday before the second worship service (at approximately 10:45 am).
 This is a fun group consisting of keyboards, drums, guitars, horns and any other instrument willing to participate.
 They lead the congregation in singing uplifting songs - projecting the words for all to see.
 Elysa Dalbow leads this group.
 They rehearse Thursday evenings from 7:30 - 9 pm in the Sanctuary.